 So the lessons I learned for today were the following:

-Wearing comfortable clothes is definitely a must;
+Wearing comfortable clothes and shoes is definitely a must;

 Stay hydrated and eat something;

 You will not see everything, don’t even try;

 Take time to rest and recharge, the Con isn’t going anywhere;